 Benefits of house-sitting :

 - You’ve guessed!
-Pet-sitters keep your pets happy.
+House-sitters keep your pets happy.
 Your four-legged companions stay in the home they are used to.
 They enjoy lots of company from people who give them the affection they need.

 - This is a very low cost solution.
-In general, house-sitters provide their services free of charge as they get accommodation in exchange for their services.
+House-sitters provide their services free of charge as they get accommodation in exchange for their services.
 The holiday budget for home-owners is that much less!

 - House sitters can look after other animals too, of course.
 Not just dogs or cats, but horses in the paddock, chickens in the yard, or birds in cages.
 Home routines stay unchanged while you’re away!